w3f/polkadot-wiki/docs/learn/learn-staking.md

 specific era.
 Having sessions adds a layer of security because it decreases the chance of having multiple validators assigned to a slot colluding to harm the network.

+### Rewards

-Validators who produce a block are rewarded with tokens and they can share such rewards with their nominators.
+Validators who produce a block are rewarded with tokens, and they can share rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards